BerliozFramework/BerliozDocs/guides/orm/hector.md

 # Hector ORM

-A Berlioz package exist for **Hector ORM** library to easier the interactions and configuration between them.
+**Hector ORM** is the default and recommended ORM for Berlioz Framework.
+The **berlioz/hector-package** provides seamless integration between the framework and the ORM: automatic configuration, event subscription, cache management, debug console page, and CLI commands.

 ## Installation